 There are a number of oak trees on the boundary that are much older than oaks within the Wood.
 Some of these are around 160 years old.

 The Wood can get flooded as it is low lying and drainage to the west across to the Moors River is poor.
-Until 7 years ago the whole of the Wood was covered with invasive holly but this is being removed each Winter to restore the woodland and to encourage a broader range of flora and fauna.
+Until 10 years ago the whole of the Wood was covered with invasive holly but much of this has been removed to restore the woodland and to encourage a broader range of flora and fauna.
 Paths have been improved by a team of West Parley Volunteers to improve access to the Wood to encourage residents and visitors to enjoy this unique area.

 3. Parley Common - This large area of restored heathland is part of a once extensive area of heath across south and east Dorset.
 Cattle used to be grazed here and heather turves were dug for fuel and bracken cut for animal bedding as part of local subsistence farming.
 The open common was split into individual ownership in 1633 and medieval ditch and bank boundaries were cut that can still be found around and within the Common.

-Old maps show tracks across the north part of the Common that were part of the old road from Poole to London via Longham and Palmers Ford (close to the current A31) through Ringwood before the toll road, that became the A31, was built.
+Old maps show tracks across the north part of the Common that were part of the old road from Poole to London via Longham and Palmers Ford (close to the current A31) through Ringwood before a toll road, that became the A31, was built in 1759.